jut-io/jut-python-tools/README.md

-So your program would end with a splitting of the stream where one of them goes into a `write` while the other just passes through and pushes points back to a client that maybe listening for data.
+So your program would end with a splitting of the stream where one of them goes into a `write` while the other just passes through and pushes points back to a client that may be listening for data.

 ## Run Command